 What is the Condition of God’s Word?

-Settled in Heaven forever, Everlastsing There is no expiration date.
-They are not changing, and good forever.
+Settled in heaven forever.
+Everlasting.
+There is no expiration date.
+His words are not changing, and are good forever.

-Psalm 119:86– All Your commandments are faithful; They have persecuted me with a lie; help me!
+Psalm 119:86 All Your commandments are faithful; they [men who are not in accordance with God’s law] have persecuted me with a lie; help me!

 Verified!
 Authentic!
 Established!
 Approved!
 Sanctioned!
 Substantiated.
 Validated.

 Deuteronomy 30:14 But the word is very near you, in your mouth and in your heart, that you may observe it.

 It’s near.
 Available.
 Accessible.
 Literally in your mouth and heart and eyes.
 Not just seeing, but observing, you can see it at work!

 Psalm 119:143 Trouble and anguish have come upon me, yet Your commandments are my delight.